DavJaveiro/DavJaveiro_RoadMap_Study/Spring Start Here/Capítulo 5 - The Spring context Bean Scopes and life cycle/Chapter 5 -The Spring context - Bean scopes and life cycle.md

 The author advice is to go with the default, which is an eager instantiation.
 This approach generelly brings more benefits.
 If you find yourself in a situation like the one I presented with the monolithic app, first see if you can do something about the app's design.
 For example, in my story, it would have been better if the app had been design in a modular way or as microservices.
 Such an architecture would have helped the developers deploy only what specific clients needed, and then making the instantiation of the beans lazy wouldn't have been necessary.
 But in the real world, not everything is possible due to other factors like cost or time.
 If you cannot treat the real cause of the problem, you can sometimes treat at least some of the symptoms.

+## 5.2 Using the prototype bean scope
+In this section, we discuss the second bean scope Spring offers: prototype.
+In some cases, which we'll analyzè in this section, you'd go with prototype-scoped beans *instead (em vez de)* of singleton.
+- We'll discuss the framework's behavior for beans declared as prototype in section 5.2.1 You'll then learn how to change the bean's scope to prototype, and we'll try it with a couple of examples.
+- Finally, in section 5.2.2, we'll discuss real-world situations you need to know when using the prototype scope.
 ## 5.2.1 How prototype beans work
 Toda vez que solicitamos uma referência a um bean de escopo prototype, o Spring cria uma nova instância do objeto.
 Para beans protótipo, o Spring não cria e gerencia uma instância de objeto diretamente.
 O framework gerencia o tipo do objeto e cria uma nova instância toda vez que alguém solicita uma referência ao bean.